A. E. Robertson: Climbing reputation

 He climbed his first Munro in 1889.
 He joined the Scottish Mountaineering Club in 1893.

 Doubts have been expressed about whether he climbed Ben Wyvis, and he did not climb the Inaccessible Pinnacle.
 He admitted turning back on Ben Wyvis because of adverse weather, and it is not known whether he climbed it again.
 The Inaccessible Pinnacle was not classified as a Munro in 1901, only its parent peak Sgùrr Dearg, which is slightly lower.

 Robertson's final Munro was Meall Dearg on Aonach Eagach in Glen Coe.
 On reaching the summit, he famously kissed the cairn and then his wife.
 They then consumed a quart of Ayala champagne.

-Family
+Personal life

 He married twice: first to Katherine Clayson McFarlane, then, following her death in 1935, he married Winifred Dorothy Hutchison.